Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Theory

-The total BO and BH wave functions may eventually be separable in electronic and nuclear coordinates, but they cannot be recast into a product state in the form $\Psi(\mathbf{x},\mathbf{R})=\phi(\mathbf{x}) \chi(\mathbf{R})$.
+The BO, BH and the variational total wave functions may eventually be separable in electronic and nuclear coordinates, although they cannot be recast into a product state in the form $\Psi(\mathbf{x},\mathbf{R})=\phi(\mathbf{x}) \chi(\mathbf{R})$.
 However, some degree of separability can be examined via the Schmidt decomposition.
-For instance, in the case of a BO wave function in Eq~\eqref{eq:Born-Oppenheimer_wave_function}, the position matrix representation of the reduced density matrices reads \begin{widetext}
+For example, in the case of a BO WF in Eq.~\eqref{eq:Born-Oppenheimer_wave_function}, the position matrix representation of the reduced density matrices reads \begin{widetext}